-Roofing including roof space

-Repair category 2

-Notes Weathering is evident to the surface of the roof which is original.
+Roofing including roof space Repair category 2 Notes Weathering is noted to the concrete tiling and pointing of the roof surface, which appears original.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Sections of the sarking board are damaged.
+Sections of the sarking within the roof space are dislodged.
 A reputable roofing contractor can provide further advice.